Partnership continues for Maroons

 - Learning that excites students to seek careers in Catholic health care leadership

 Students must apply for admission to the program through our website.
 Students who participated in 2013-14 are invited to apply again for another year.
 Gatherings will take place during scheduled times outside the regular school day hours.
 Presentation and panel discussions with experts from both the Medical Center and the College will also occur during seminar period.

 Students admitted to this program, who successfully complete mandatory federal and state compliance education will be given access to restricted areas within medical facilities in order to

 experience first-hand the medical technology used to diagnose and treat diseases and disorders.
 This access is intended to help participants’ gain greater understanding of the role and benefits

 that technology plays in health care.

-First Aid, CPR, Nursing Assistant and Emergency Medical Technician Course Opportunities
+Nursing Assistant and Emergency Medical Technician Course Opportunities

 Students will also be eligible to enroll in Mercy College’s Nursing Assistant and/or Emergency Medical Technician short-term certificate programs during summer sessions at discounted tuition rates (non-College credit only).